 I am a big fan of understanding what’s going on with your money and taxes but it can get very complicated.
 For help around how to pay taxes as an independent contractor and saving for retirement, I do recommend speaking with an accountant/financial advisor.
 It may cost you a little extra, but it well worth handing the headache off to a person who specifically focuses on that skill.

 If you’re looking for an easy way to set up your 401K for freelancers check out Wealthfront.com.
 I am a huge fan of their service, having used them for the past several years.
 They are super user-friendly and help you determine the right type of account for your needs.
 Use my link to sign up and get your first $5K managed for free.

 (Disclosure, I’ll also get $5K managed for free when you use my link so it’s a win-win.
 Plus I LOVE them and recommend them to everyone I chat about finances with!
 But definitely check them out and make sure they’re right for you.)

-Now that you better understand the difference in contract vs full-time employment, which one is right for you?
+Now that you better understand the difference between contract vs full-time employment, which one is right for you?
 Still have questions?
-Be sure to drop me a comment below or reach out to me on Instagram!
+Be sure to reach out to me on Instagram!
 I love chatting with readers and answering questions.